moira-alert/doc/source/development/architecture.rst

 Trigger is a configuration that tells Moira which metrics to watch for.
 Triggers consist of:

 - Name.
 This is just for convenience, user can enter anything here.
+- Description.
+Longer text that gets included in notification to delivery channels that support long texts.
 - One or more targets.
 - WARN and ERROR value limits, or a Python expression to calculate state.
 - One or more tags.